micapolos/micascheme/leo/README.md

 write `this is quasiquote

-write `this is quasiquote with unquote` string-length "bananas"
+write `this is quasiquote with unquote` add: 2, 2

 define numbers list: 1, 2, 3, 4